Aviancer/amouse/README.md

 A serial console feature is provided for more advanced configuration of the features of the mouse adapter, allowing for more than what is practical with just mouse button shortcuts.
 The serial console uses the same COM port used for acting as a serial adapter and you can toggle between the modes easily.
 This way the computer can be used to configure the adapter and no additional hardware is required, on Linux you can of course also use direct cli arguments.

-Things you can configure (as of 1.3.0):
+Things you can configure (as of 1.6.0):
 - Sensitivity
 - Serial mouse protocol
 - Swap left and right buttons
-- Store settings in non-volatile memory (Not yet implemented)
+- Store settings in non-volatile memory (flash)

 Open a serial terminal program (kermit, etc) to the same COM port you connected the mouse to, use the following settings:
 ```